dansmyers/SystemsSoftwarePrinciples/Labs/2-Interpreting_Variables.md

 This lab will guide you through the code modifications required to add support for variables and assignment statements to your interpreter.

-The key to supporting variables is a **symbol table**. which stores a mapping between a variable's name and its value:
+The key to supporting variables is a **symbol table**, which stores a mapping between a variable's name and its value:

 - Assigning to a variable is done by updating the value associated with its name in the symbol table.